1983 NBA Finals: Series summary

 The final piece of the Philadelphia 76ers' championship puzzle was completed before the 1982–83 season when they acquired center Moses Malone from the Houston Rockets.
 They went on to capture their third NBA championship as they won 65 games, and stormed through the playoffs, first sweeping the New York Knicks, and then beating the Milwaukee Bucks in five games.
 They finally finished it off with a four-game sweep of the Los Angeles Lakers, who had defeated them the season before.

 Said head coach Billy Cunningham, "The difference from last year was Moses."
 Malone was named MVP of the 1983 Finals, as well as league MVP for the third time in his career.
 The 76ers completed one of the most dominating playoff runs in league history with a 12–1 mark after league and NBA Finals MVP Moses promised "Fo', fo', fo" (as in "four, four, four"—four wins to win round 1, four wins to win round 2, etc.), but it actually wound up as "Fo', fi', fo." (four, five, four).
 The 76ers were also led by Julius Erving, Maurice Cheeks, Andrew Toney, and Bobby Jones.

 With 59 seconds to go in Game 4, it was Erving who made a three-point play to hold the lead for good, crushing the Lakers in a four-game sweep and ending the last NBA Finals to end before June.

 Until the Phillies won the 2008 World Series over the Tampa Bay Rays 4–1, this was the last time a team from Philadelphia in the Big Four leagues won their league's championship.

+Game 4

+This was the 76ers' last final playoff win until Game 1 in 2001, which also came against the Lakers at their home venue (the newly-opened Staples Center in Downtown Los Angeles instead of the Forum in Inglewood).